On generating series of finitely presented operads: Symmetric and shuffle operads

 \subsection{Relation sets with additional symmetries}

-In some cases there exists even more symmetries of a given Gr\"obner basis of a symmetric (or shuffle) operad.
-We present below an additional definition of \emph{symmetric regular} operads.
-This condition implies even more restrictions on the set of generating series (Theorem~\ref{th::bosquet} and Corollary~\ref{cor::bosquet} below).
+In the munber of cases a Gr\"obner bases of a shuffle regular operad has additional symmetries which imply restrictions on the corresponging generating series (Theorem~\ref{th::bosquet} and Corollary~\ref{cor::bosquet} below).

 \begin{definition} \begin{itemize} \item The {\it tree skeleton} of a shuffle monomial $m$ in the free shuffle operad $\f$ is the corresponding internally labeled rooted (non-planar) tree.
-That is, we erase the labels (numbers) of all leaves and forget the planar realization of the labeled tree $m$.
+That is, we erase the labels (numbers) of all leaves and forget the planar planar representative of the labeled tree $m$.

 \item A subset $\m$ of monomials in the free shuffle operad $\f(V)$ is called {\it symmetric regular} if for each monomial $m\in\m$ all monomials with the same tree skeleton belongs to $\m$.

 For example, the set